Logging is an essential tool in every developer's arsenal. It helps

 works on a per-thread model, and requires the conversion term inside of

-the pattern string, if you are using the PatternLayout
+the pattern string, if you are using the PatternLayout.
+For MDC, the term is "%X"

 (capital X) with the key concatenated to the character in curly braces.
 In the

-is replaced with the value for the key clientid
+following example, %X{clientid} is replaced with the value for the key clientid.

 <layout type="log4net.Layout.PatternLayout">